-While her blog focuses on breast cancer, her message on living until age 100 will ring true for many of us heart patients, too – republished here with her kind permission:
+While Nancy’s blog focuses on breast cancer, her message on living until age 100 will ring true for many of us heart patients, too – republished here with her kind permission:

 “I get a handy-dandy email in my inbox every day from Oprah’s magazine.
 I like her magazine and always find something useful, whether a book review or an article about a do-gooder in some random far-flung part of the world.
 Because Oprah is queen of the world and can cover whatever stories or topics she chooses, you never see ridiculous headlines or teasers on the cover of her magazine, like what we see on so many magazines.
 Sometimes I’m downright embarrassed by them while waiting in line at the grocery store: do we need to know that Hilary is cheating on Bill with a lesbian lover?
 Do you really want to guess which celeb’s backside is completely covered in cellulite but only partially covered by a yellow bikini?
 I’m never embarrassed by the cover of O Magazine.